PheonixVX/HugeTater/README.md

 # HugeTater
-What do you think it is? :hugetater"
+What do you think it is? :hugetater: